 Connecticut has been flirting with an online gambling bill for a while now, but there have were certain roadblocks in place that needed to be removed.
 In the state, two Indian tribes, namely Mashantucket Pequot (Foxwoods Resort) and Mohegan (Mohegan Sun), have a monopoly on gambling.
 So, before a new gaming law could come into effect, the state had to reach an agreement with the tribes.

 This agreement was finally signed in March of 2021, clearing the path for the new bill to become law.
 This agreement gave tribes exclusive rights over online gambling, while the state lottery will be allowed to offer sports betting alongside lottery draws and keno games.

-The law in its current form allows each tribe to launch one online gaming platform, stipulating that both online casino and poker must be hosted on the same platform.
+As passed, the law allowed each tribe to launch one online gaming platform, stipulating that both online casino and poker must be hosted on the same platform.
 Thus, there will be no more than two CT online poker sites to begin with.